sleepy909/cpassman/readme.txt

 * improvement: drag and drop items into folder (remain some dropable area troubles)
 * improvement: allow role access on item base [3160946]
 * improvement: new strategy for user password recovery
+* improvement: automatic creation of role and folder based on email domain
+* improvement: when deleting a user, personal folder and items are deleted
 * fixed: problem with slash in label [3141743]
 * fixed: password in cleartext in log [3141167]
 * fixed: deleted pws show up in the search [3160582]
 * fixed: GUI corrections [3160611]
+* fixed: delete session of a deleted user [16]

 v1.80
 * improvement: an item can be modified by anyone if activated [3040120]